Bouliki972/bouliki/worldcup.md

 ---
 ## ⚽ Live Match Updates

+### 🌍 Africa rocks!

+We all know since 2010 "Waka Waka" from Shakira, which was taken from the original Cameroonian 🇨🇲 makossa song "Zamina mina (Zangaléwa)".
+In 2026, "this time for Africa" is so true.

+Following Cabo Verde's 🇨🇻 feat, look at those AMAZING resulst:

+1. **Morocco** 🇲🇦 held the Brazil 🇧🇷 to a 1-1 draw!
+Ismael Saibari scored a beautiful goal to put them ahead, and even though Vinícius Júnior equalized.
+Morocco 🇲🇦 is  strong team and tehy can go far.
+2. **Egypt** 🇪🇬 got a 1-1 draw against Belgium 🇧🇪 on Mo Salah's birthday.
+Belgium 🇧🇪 was saved by a crazy own goal.
+3. **Senegal** 🇸🇳 held a draw in the 1st half against France 🇫🇷 (one of the best teams on paper).
+They scored a fantastic goal but couldn't compete with Les Bleus and Kylian Mbappé when they switched to 6th gear.
+3-1 end result.
+4. **DR Congo (RDC)** 🇨🇩 leveled 1-1 with the well-seasoned Cristiano Ronaldo and Bruno Fernandes of Portugal 🇵🇹.
+Honestly, RDC 🇨🇩 deserved to win and could have won, but this is where experience makes the difference.
+They were amazing!
+5. **Ghana** 🇬🇭 won against Panama 🇵🇦 1-0.

+The other matches which I didn't see show a very good English team 🏴󠁧󠁢󠁥󠁮󠁧󠁿.
+They won 4-2 against Croatia 🇭🇷.
+Harry Kane is still one of the best number 9 strikers, and maybe they will finally bring it home.

+Outside of Africa, the Middle Eastern teams did great too—Iran 🇮🇷, Saudi Arabia 🇸🇦, and Jordan 🇯🇴 didn't lose and grabbed a point.

+Looking at the fantastic results, African countries are getting closer and closer to the cup!

+## ⚽ Archive

 ### 🇨🇻 Vozinha, the goalkeeper, the hero of Cabo Verde

 Cabo Verde, a small African island nation of only 500,000 people, managed to draw 0-0 against Spain, one of the favorites and holder of the European cup.
 This is actually more embarrassing than Switzerland.